FrostyX/fedora-magazine/2020-october.md

 ## Glide
 [Glide][glide] is a minimalistic media player based on GStreamer.
-It is able to play both local and remote files in any multimedia format supported by GStreamer itself.
+It can play both local and remote files in any multimedia format supported by GStreamer itself.
 If you are in a need of multiplatform media player with a simple user interface, you might give Glide a try.